 Enjoy high-value relaxation

-On your last day in the city, enjoy brunch on a cozy street patio in the Old Town (bonus if it’s Sunday and you can hear choral voices from the many Orthodox churches) and then a stroll through Carturesti Carusel, guaranteed to be one of the most beautiful bookstores you’ve ever seen.
+On your last day in the city, enjoy brunch on a cozy street patio in the Old Town.
+Bonus if it’s Sunday and you can hear choral voices from the many Orthodox churches.
+And then, take a stroll through Carturesti Carusel, guaranteed to be one of the most beautiful bookstores you’ve ever seen.

 But don’t spend too long in the Old Town, because if you’ve got a flight to catch today, you’ve got a very important stop to make first: Therme, a giant wellness/spa facility with 10 pools, 6 saunas, 4 wet saunas, and 16 waterslides, all just a couple of minutes from the airport.
 At $19 USD for 3 hours (and a modest ~24 USD for a whole day pass), it’s well worth the stop.

 After 3 days in Bucharest of relaxation, history, fine dining, nightlife, and luxury accommodation that won’t break the bank, you may just find yourself planning another visit to Bucharest!